 I grew up riding and racing in the mecca of motocross, Southern California, in the 70’s.
-I joined the US Air Force in 1980 and after a 25 year career I returned to my passion and started the business.
-I have spent over eight years on research and development (R&D); buying and trying products, modifying my own race bikes to verify or discount manufactures claims.
+I joined the US Air Force in 1980 and after a 25 year career returned to my passion and started the business.
+I have a fully equipped residential shop to give me the flexibility to travel to racing events around the country.
+I spent over eight years on research and development (R&D); buying and trying products, modifying my own race bikes to verify or discount manufactures claims.
 During that time, I have been building and servicing customer’s machines with proven top quality parts producing fast, reliable and great handling bikes that are always in the front of the pack.

 In addition, pump gas contributes to the buildup of carbon on the piston, combustion chamber and exhaust ports that robs your engine of power.
 If you want top performance and reliably from your race bike you need to use race fuel.
 Price: $12.50 per gallon.

 To have a true performance machine you need to address handling, usable power output and reliably of your engine.
 You know, it does you no good to lead a race for 99 of 100 miles or 4 of 5 laps just to sit on the side of the course and watch the new leader go by.
 I can help you select the level of performance that you can afford, so you get the best bang for your buck.